alexa-labs/skill-sample-nodejs-space-explorer/docs/splash_screen_view.md

 ## Overview

 The splash screen is displayed when first opening the skill.
 It is intended to mask the loading of the solar system images.

+### Updates

-With the release of APL 1.1, we were able to implement a solution that uses the video ending to trigger an opacity transition that reveals the solar system.
+The initial `ScrollView` implementation was replaced with a solution that uses the video ending to trigger an opacity transition that reveals the solar system.

 ### Layout Notes